-Breakfast, every Thursday at 8 am at Flying Star in Corrales.
+Breakfast every Thursday morning at Flying Star in Corrales at 7:30 AM.

 Go to www.nm5hd.com for details on our club and our activities.

-Los Alamos Amateur Radio Club sponsors two weekly nets; a Two Meter FM Net that meets on Sunday at 2000 local time on the W5PDO repeater on 146.88 MHz and a Ten Meter USB Net that meets later on Sunday at 2100 local time on 28.440 MHz.
-Meetings the second Friday of each month at CD-1, 4017 Arkansas St, Los Alamos.
-Meeting starts at 8PM but members begin arriving at 7:00 PM. http://www.laarc.org/
+Los Alamos Amateur Radio Club usually meets the second Friday of every month at CD-1, 4017 Arkansas St., Los Alamos, NM 87544.
+Members begin arriving at 7:00 PM.
+The meeting begins at 8:00 PM.
+LAARC sponsors two weekly nets; a Two Meter FM Net that meets on Sunday at 2000 local time on the W5PDO repeater on 146.88 MHz and a Ten Meter SSB Net that meets later on Sunday at 2100 local time on 28.440 MHz USB.
+More info and to check out the capabilities of our emergency communications trailer, go to http://www.laarc.org/

-Mimbres Valley Radio Club: Our Mission is to further the exchange of information and cooperation between members, to promote fraternalism and individual operating efficiency, and to so conduct club programs and activities as to advance the general interest and welfare of amateur radio in the community.
+Mimbres Valley Radio Club: The Mimbres Valley Radio Club was established to provide an association for persons sharing a common interest in amateur radio.
+It is the continuing purpose of the MVRC to further the exchange of information and cooperation between members, to promote radio knowledge, fraternalism and individual operating efficiency, and to so conduct club programs and activities as to advance the general interest and welfare of amateur radio in the community.

 New Mexico Big River Contester specializes in…….contesting!
 More info contact firstname.lastname@example.org

 New Mexico SAR Support Team, Albuquerque.
 Breakfast meetings at Copper Canyon Café at 5455 Gibson Blvd the second Saturday of each month at 0700, meeting at 0800.
-If you have an ATV/snow mobile or four wheel drive or want to provide communications and other support for SAR from our team trailer, come join us at the Copper Canyon Café, 5455 Gibson Blvd.
+If you have an ATV/snow mobile or four wheel drive or want to provide communications and other support for SAR from our team trailer or work as a SAR dispatcher please come join us at the Copper Canyon Café, 5455 Gibson Blvd.
 Meetings the second Saturday of each month.
+Next meeting June 13th.
 Breakfast at 0700, meeting at 0800. http://nmsarsupport.org/

 Pecos Valley Amateur Radio Club (Roswell): The Pecos Valley Amateur Radio Club (PVARC) is located in Roswell, NM and serves Roswell and the surrounding communities.
 The club operates under the call sign W5ZU and is open to all who are interested in the hobby of amateur radio.
 We work to promote and support the hobby of amateur radio in the Chaves County area through fellowship, education, outreach and community support.
 We invite you to learn more about us here at our web site, on our nightly VHF net, at our Saturday Coffee Klatch or at one of our regular meetings.

-For information on testing and classes check our web site at http://sacramentomountainsradioclub.org/
+For information on club activities check our web site at http://sacramentomountainsradioclub.org/

 Santa Fe Amateur Radio Club: The Santa Fe Amateur Radio Club has been around for more than 50 years.
 Our membership is wide and diverse and everyone is welcome.
 We meet face-to-face every Saturday morning for breakfast at the Pantry Restaurant, 1820 Cerillos Road in Santa Fe.
 We're always happy to meet hams or interested persons.
 Visit our Meetings/Activities and Newsletter pages for times and places and other up-to-date info. http://w5sf.com/